SS Finland

 SS Finland was an American-flagged ocean liner built in 1902 for the Red Star Line.
 During World War I she served as a transport for the United States Navy named USS Finland (ID-4543).
 Before her Navy service in 1917, she was also USAT Finland for the United States Army.

-SS Finland sailed for several subsidiary lines of International Mercantile Marine, including the Red Star Line, and also under charter for the White Star Line, the Panama Pacific Line, and the American Line.
+Finland sailed for several subsidiary lines of International Mercantile Marine, including the Red Star Line, and also under charter for the White Star Line, the Panama Pacific Line, and the American Line.
 Sailing out of New York, she sailed primarily to ports in the United Kingdom, Belgium, and Italy.
 She also briefly sailed on New York to San Francisco, California, service.
 In 1912, Finland was chartered by the American Olympic Committee to take the U.S. team to the 1912 Summer Olympics in Stockholm, Sweden.